Tom-Ainsworth/Geeky-Girl/README.md

     - The content of the home page contains a brief on the current state of the industry for women and statements regarding pay disparity between genders.

+    - The Success Stories section consists of testimonies of female users in using our site in reaching their goals.

     - A footer with social media links is featured at the bottom to allow users to easily connect with the dev team.

 2. Roadmap